SolaceProducts/terraform-solacebroker-queue-endpoint/examples/queue-template/README.md

 ### Output

-The module `provisioned_queue_template` output refers to the created queue.
+The module `provisioned_queue_template` output refers to the created queue template.

 ## Created resources